 What did it used to be?

 It was the Weber Furniture Store.
-Mr. Weber's granddaughter was here in Christmas of 2015 and told us about the building's history.
+Mr. Weber's granddaughter was here on Christmas of 2015 and told us about the building's history.
 There used to be a tunnel (since filled in) that went from this building to their house on Alexandrine Street.
 They could get to work without going outside, which sounds like a nice perk.

 This place is in really great shape and feels very homey to us.